• Return to the Home Page.

 Because there is no comprehensive regulatory system for psychotherapists in Japan, it is important for those seeking therapy to confirm the credentials of their prospective therapists on their own:

-• Dr. Berger's American Board Certification in Psychiatry (Certificate No. 34086) can be verified through the web site of the American Board of Medical Specialties (You first have to register to use this service, then enter name as: Douglas Berger in the search).
-Click here to see a cached version of Dr. Berger's Board Certification search results.
+• Dr. Berger's American Board Certification in Psychiatry (Certificate No. 34086) can be verified through the web site of the American Board of Psychiatry and Neurology, or the web site of the American Board of Medical Specialties (you first have to register to use this service, then enter name as: Douglas Berger in the search).

-• Dr. Berger's Ph.D. in Medical Science from the University of Tokyo School of Medicine (Registration No.11965), received while at the Department of Psychosomatic Medicine at Tokyo University, is displayed along with Dr. Berger's other certificates, diplomas, and Board-Certifications in the therapy office.
+• Diploma Photos: Dr. Berger's Doctorate (Ph.D.) from the University of Tokyo School of Medicine (Registration No.11965), received for psychiatric research done while at the Department of Psychosomatic Medicine at Tokyo University, is displayed along with Dr. Berger's Medical School Diploma, Psychiatry Residency Graduation Certificate, and Psychiatry Board Certification, in the therapy office.

 APPOINTMENTS, FEES, AND INSURANCE

 Appointments are necessary for all counseling sessions, please contact Dr. Berger for further information.
-Therapy hours are by appointment and include mornings and evenings Monday through Thursday, and mornings on Friday, Saturday, and national holidays.
+Therapy hours are by appointment and include mornings and evenings Monday through Thursday (until 11:00pm), and mornings on Friday, Saturday, and national holidays.

-Fees are due in cash at the time of service, please inquire about the current fee structure.
+Dr. Berger strives to maintain therapy costs as low as possible.
+Overhead costs are kept to a minimum, and clients are seen as infrequently as optimal care will allow (usually once or twice a month).
+Fees are due in cash at the time of service, or in advance in the case of phone/Skype sessions.
+Please inquire about the current fee structure.
 Although the Japanese National Health Insurance does not cover counseling services, fees can often be partially or fully reimbursed to you if you have an international insurance plan.
 Please inquire with your plan whether individual psychotherapy is covered.
-Many Westerners in Japan sign up with the U.S. based ProtExPlan or the New-Zealand based InterGlobal plan; please confirm the plan that is right for you.
+Many Westerners in Japan sign up with the U.S. based Cigna International plan or the ProtExPlan, or the New-Zealand based InterGlobal plan; please confirm the plan that is right for you.
+A receipt template and a diagnostic code will be issued to you to fill in at no charge if you request receipts for insurance coverage.
+Specific fees would be requested if you request Dr. Berger to fill in the data.

 Fees received in advance by wire, cash-post, or PayPal, are considered fees for contracted services, may be used for a maximum period of 3 months as credit for services, and are not refundable.
 Checks are not accepted.
 Credit cards are only accepted in the case of pre-payment or missed session payment, and only when transacted through PayPal.